Choose ALUNBRIG® (brigatinib) for Durable CNS Results1

 ITT population (final analysis with 40.4 months of median follow-up)

-Intracranial PFS in the ITT population
+Intracranial PFSa,b in the ITT Population

 Intracranial PFS in the ITT population.
 Median intracranial PFS with ALUNBRIG® was 44.1 months vs 21.2 months with crizotinib.

-• 3-year intracranial PFS probability in the ITT population (BIRC-assessed): 56% for ALUNBRIG (n=137) vs 38% for crizotinib (n=138)4
+• 3-year intracranial PFSa probability in the ITT population: 57% for ALUNBRIG (n=137) vs 38% for crizotinib (n=138)4

 • In patients with any brain metastases at baseline, the median intracranial PFS was 24.0 months (95% CI: 12.9, 30.8) with ALUNBRIG vs 5.5 months (95% CI: 3.7, 7.5) with crizotinib4

-Intracranial PFS was not part of the statistical testing hierarchy.
+Study Limitation: Intracranial PFS was not part of the statistical testing hierarchy.
 The clinical relevance of these data is unknown, as only brain lesions were reviewed.
-Patients were counted as having an event if there was radiologic progression, radiotherapy to the brain, or death.

 Brain metastases populationa (post hoc subgroup analysis)

-OS in Patients with Measurable Brain Metastases at Baseline4
+OS in Patients With Measurable Brain Metastases at Baseline4

 Graph of OS in patients with any brain metastases at baseline, comparing ALUNBRIG® and crizotinib.